canonical-web-and-design/developer.ubuntu.com-legacy/README.md

 # [developer.ubuntu.com](http://developer.ubuntu.com)

+*Not yet live: This version is to replace what's currently on developer.ubuntu.com when it's ready.*

 The simplest way to run the site is to have [docker](https://www.docker.com/) installed and enabled for the current user, and then to run:

 ``` bash